concurdev/sudoku-pro/README.md

 # sudoku-pro: Sudoku Generator and Sudoku Solver

-sudoku-pro package that provides functionalities to generate, solve, and print Sudoku puzzles of varying difficulty levels using the backtracking algorithm.
+sudoku-pro is a JavaScript package that provides functionalities to generate, solve, and print Sudoku puzzles of varying difficulty levels using the backtracking algorithm.
 It offers an easy-to-use interface to create Sudoku puzzles for both recreational and educational purposes.

 ## Installation